loomnetwork/loom-sdk-documentation/docs/zh-CN/deposit-and-withdraw-bep2.md

 - Once finished, click the `Submit button`.
 This will credit each wallet with 200 TestNet BNB tokens.

-- Now, what's left to do is to transfer the BNB TestNet tokens from wallet B and C to wallet A. Let's [unlock](https://testnet.binance.org/en/unlock) wallet A by uploading the keystore file and typing the password.
+- Now, what's left to do is to transfer the BNB TestNet tokens from wallet B and C to wallet A. Let's [unlock](https://testnet.binance.org/en/unlock) wallet B by uploading the keystore file and typing the password.
 This will redirect you to the Binance TestNet home page.
-From the top menu bar select `Balances` and then click `Send`.
+From the top menu bar select `Balances` and then click `Send`:

 ![Send BNB](/developers/img/bep2-loom-send-bnb.png)

-- Fill in the input box with the wallet A address and make sure you send all the tokens by clicking the 'Max` button.
+- Fill in the input box with the address of the wallet A and make sure you send all the tokens by clicking the `Max` button:

 ![Select Wallet](/developers/img/bep2-loom-send-asset.png)

-- Now, confirm the transaction details and the tokens will be transferred to wallet A.
+- Now, confirm the transaction details and the tokens will be transferred to wallet A:

 ![Confirm transaction](/developers/img/bep2-loom-confirm-transaction.png)